 Graduate students in the TEFL certificate program learn about second language acquisition, curriculum development and language cultures.
 With a selection of elective courses, they also have the opportunity to study language history and linguistics.

 TEFL Points of Distinction

-- Instructors have master's degrees, most in TESL/TEFL.
+- Instructors have master's degrees, most in TESOL/TEFL.
 Many work as a teacher trainers, and have years of experience teaching English both in the U.S. and abroad.

 - Many technological tools are available for language learning, including blogs, electronic classrooms, online discussion tools and video and audio equipment.

-- Webster University's worldwide context allows interaction with learners from around the world through online education and/or study at one of the university's many international campuses.
+- Webster University's global context allows interaction with learners from around the world through online education and/or by studying at one of the university's many international campuses.

 Teaching English as a Foreign Language Academic Programs

 To read about specific program requirements, learning outcomes and how to apply, click on a program from the following list:

 Get Started on Your Program

 Take the next step toward earning your degree.
 We are here to help.